 There is no business like the fashion business.
 When we buy a fashion product we do so, as the result of a very wide list of reasons, that span from the most rational to the most emotional.
 This poses a challenge for marketers as consumer behaviour in the fashion industry presents some unique features that make this industry different from all the rest.

 We’ve done a bit of research to really compare and contrast the different logical and emotional sides of customer behaviour to understand how to luxury segment presents a set of unique characteristics, according to which, traditional frameworks don’t exactly apply.

 In this post, we’re going to discuss how the luxury sector may respond to logics that are almost counterintuitive to the marketer, to the point of defying the laws of demand and supply, In order to help you navigate the post, and find the information you are looking for we’ve divided the topic into these four sections.
 Enjoy!

-Traditional consumer behaviour would normally approach the purchase intent of fashion customers based on a 5-step strategy which we have discussed in other posts such as this one, but the truth is that fashion purchases have a stronger-than-average emotional bias and this makes the purchase decision process model work in a much more limited way.
+Traditional consumer behavior would normally approach the purchase intent of fashion customers based on a 5-step strategy which we have discussed in other posts such as this one, but the truth is that fashion purchases have a stronger-than-average emotional bias and this makes the purchase decision process model work in a much more limited way.
 If we look at each, we can see that the purchase decision model does not apply very easily to luxury goods: let’s see each stage in detail.